constellation-app/constellation/CoreGraphFramework/src/au/gov/asd/tac/constellation/graph/docs/example-file-reader-python.md

-# Using Python to read CONSTELLATION .star files
+# Example Constellation File Reader

-The CONSTELLATION file format uses JSON to store data (see ... for details).
+The Constellation file format uses JSON to store data.
 One of the advantages of using JSON is that a .star file can be manipulated using any language that has a JSON library.

 This section will use Python 2.6 to provide examples of reading .star files.

-## Reading a .star file
+## Reading a .star File

 The Python script below (given the path of a .star file on the command line) will read the JSON document from the .star file and display some data from the JSON document.
-We'll use the output of this script to investigate CONSTELLATION's JSON document format.
+We'll use the output of this script to investigate Constellation's JSON document format.

             #
-            # Read the JSON document from a CONSTELLATION .star file.
+            # Read the JSON document from a Constellation .star file.
             #

             from __future__ import print_function